 …how could we not?..

-We’ve met so many wonderful enjoyable, appreciative, kind inspiring elders, families and aged care workers on our journey.
+We’ve met so many wonderful enjoyable, appreciative, kind inspiring Elders, families and aged care workers on our journey.

 Mrs W was such an inspiring woman that to this day she remains with us… on our office wall …

 …smiling with her powerful positive energy and we smile with her as we walk by her each day.
 (We never heard her say one bad word about anyone.
 At 93 Mrs W was full of life, love and pride of her family.
-She was also full of appreciation – a simple thank you goes along way in this world).
+She was also full of appreciation and gratitude – a simple thank you goes along way in this world).

 When Mrs W was in hospital dying after a fall, aged 93, we visited her on our way to Verlie’s mother’s for dinner.
 As we said goodbye, although semi-conscious, with her eyes closed, Mrs W lifted her head off the pillow, as if to say goodbye, and a tear rolled down her face.
 It was heart wrenching.